PedroRok/ResourcePackMaker/README.md

 ﻿# Resource Pack Maker (RPM)

+> [!IMPORTANT]
+> This project is still under development, and no functional version is available yet. <br>
+> Once a stable release is ready, it will be published under the "Releases" tab.

 ## Overview

 **Resource Pack Maker (RPM)** is a user-friendly application designed for creating textures for all versions of Minecraft Java.
 Built using the Godot engine and C#, RPM simplifies the complex and repetitive task of creating custom resource packs, including custom blocks, texts, items, GUIs, and animations.
 Additionally, a future goal is to enable conversion to Bedrock Geyser.